Knockout (game show): Bonus round

-Broadcast History
+Broadcast history

 Succeeding Monty Hall's short-lived It's Anybody's Guess, Knockout marked Ralph Edwards' third attempt at a daytime game on NBC in as many years.
 After failing with two different short-lived versions of Name That Tune on NBC daytime, which had become a major hit off network, he banked on the appeal of former Laugh-In star Johnson who had, in the intervening years since that show's cancellation, become a regular panelist on games like Hollywood Squares and Gong Show.

 Johnson's popularity, however, was no match for ABC's Family Feud, which was on its way to becoming daytime's most popular game at 11:30 a.m./10:30 Central.
 Knockout got only a six-month run before NBC replaced it with a revamped High Rollers.
 As for Edwards, he would never again attempt a daytime network show, preferring to stick to syndication for Tune and later shows like The People's Court.

 Episode status

 The show is believed to be wiped as per network practices of the era.
-One episode is held at the Paley Center for Media; a second is held at the UCLA Film and Television Archive, listed as Episode #75 (aired January 11, 1978).
+One episode is held at the Paley Center for Media; a second is held at the UCLA Film and Television Archive, listed as Episode #75 (taped January 11, 1978).